Poetic Devices - Simple Definitions for Students (Figures of Speech)

 Definition:

-Hyperbole is deliberate exaggeration used for emphasis or effect.
+Hyperbole is a deliberate exaggeration used to emphasize an idea or create strong effect.

 11. Extended Metaphor